Ice trade: Opening up the trade, 1800–1830

-Expansion, 1830–50
+Expansion, 1830–1850

 The trade in New England ice expanded during the 1830s and 1840s across the eastern coast of the U.S., while new trade routes were created across the world.
 The first and most profitable of these new routes was to India: in 1833 Tudor combined with the businessmen Samuel Austin and William Rogers to attempt to export ice to Calcutta using the brigantine ship the Tuscany.

 The Anglo-Indian elite, concerned about the effects of the summer heat, quickly agreed to exempt the imports from the usual East India Company regulations and trade tariffs, and the initial net shipment of around a hundred tons (90,000 kg) sold successfully.
-With the ice selling for three pence (£0.80 in 2010 terms) per pound (0.45 kg), the first shipment aboard the Tuscany produced profits of $9,900 ($253,000), and in 1835 Tudor commenced regular exports to Calcutta, Madras, and Bombay.
+With the ice selling for three pence (£0.80 in 2010) per pound (0.45 kg), the first shipment aboard the Tuscany produced profits of $9,900 ($253,000), and in 1835 Tudor commenced regular exports to Calcutta, Madras, and Bombay.

-Tudor's competitors soon entered the market as well, shipping ice by sea to both Calcutta and Bombay, further increasing competition there and driving out most of the indigenous ice dealers.
+Tudor's competitors soon entered the market as well, shipping ice by sea to both Calcutta and Bombay, further increasing competition and driving out most of the indigenous ice dealers.
 A grand ice house was built from stone in Calcutta by the local British community to store the ice imports.
 Small shipments of chilled fruit and dairy products began to be sent out with the ice, bringing high prices.
 Attempts were made by Italian traders to introduce ice from the Alps into Calcutta, but Tudor repeated his monopolistic techniques from the Caribbean, driving them and many others out of the market.
 Calcutta remained a particularly profitable market for ice for many years; Tudor alone made more than $220,000 ($4,700,000) in profits between 1833 and 1850.

 Other new markets were to follow.
 In 1834 Tudor sent shipments of ice to Brazil along with chilled apples, beginning the ice trade with Rio de Janeiro.
 These ships typically returned to North America carrying cargoes of sugar, fruit and, later, cotton.
 Ice from traders in New England reached Sydney, Australia, in 1839, initially selling at three pence (£0.70) per pound (0.5 kg), later rising to six pence (£1.40).
 This trade was to prove less regular, and the next shipments arrived in the 1840s.
 The export of chilled vegetables, fish, butter, and eggs to the Caribbean and to markets in the Pacific grew during the 1840s, with as many as 35 barrels being transported on a single ship, alongside a cargo of ice.
 Shipments of New England ice were sent as far as Hong Kong, South-East Asia, the Philippines, the Persian Gulf, New Zealand, Argentina and Peru.